TiagoGrosso/instagram-graph-api-lib/README.md

 You can find what changed in each version by checking the [Changelog](changelog/changelog.md).

-## New since 6.1
+## New since 7.0

-You can now use this lib to publish stories to your page!
-Check out the [Publishing media](#publishing-media) section.
+This lib is now dependency free 🎉

+Axios has been removed as a dependency. `execute()` and `config()` methods still work exactly the same on the outside.

+Error handling using `AxiosError` is essentially the major change.

 ## Installation